Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: Reduction to the problem of eliminating the form

 \section{Reduction to the problem of eliminating the form~$g$}

 We recall that in order to get a complete resolution of equation~\eqref{E:13137}, it only remains to deal with the prime $p = 7$.
-We shall see in the proof of Theorem~\ref{T:reductionToThm7} that there are five main obstructing forms to this: the four forms in Proposition~\ref{P:reducible} and the form~$g$ defined over $\Q(\sqrt{13})$ described in the introduction.
-The goal of this section is to explain how we discard the four forms in Proposition~\ref{P:reducible} by using the refined elimination technique from Section~\ref{S:elimination}.
+There are five possible obstructing forms to this, four of which are described in Proposition~\ref{P:reducible} and Table~\ref{table:coeff-fields}; and the form $g$ defined over $\Q(\sqrt{13})$ described in the introduction.
+The goal of this section is to explain how we discard the four forms in Proposition~\ref{P:reducible} by using the refined elimination technique described in Section~\ref{S:elimination}.
 We then deal with~$g$ in three different ways in Sections~\ref{S:local}, \ref{sec:global-proof}, and \ref{sec:descent-unit}.

 Since we are following the same strategy as in \cite{BCDF}, a crucial step in solving~\eqref{E:13137} for $p = 7$ is to extend~\cite[Theorem 7]{BCDF} to the exponent $p=7$.
 To this end, we must prove the following: